-The Company will also offer a live, listen-only Webcast of the conference call on the Trinseo Investor relations website.
+The Company will also offer a live Webcast of the conference call with question and answer session via registration page on the Trinseo Investor Relations website.

-Trinseo has posted its third quarter 2014 financial results on the Company’s Investor Relations website.
+Trinseo has posted its Third Quarter 2015 financial results on the Company’s Investor Relations website on Wednesday, November 4, 2015 after the market close.
 The presentation slides will also be made available in the webcast player prior to the conference call.
-The Company will also furnish copies of the financial results press release and presentation slides to investors by means of a Form 8-K filing with the U.S. Securities and Exchange Commission (SEC).
+The Company will also furnish copies of the financial results press release and presentation slides to investors by means of a Form 8-K filing with the U.S. Securities and Exchange Commission.

 EBITDA is a non-GAAP financial measure that we refer to in making operating decisions because we believe it provides meaningful supplemental information regarding the Company’s operational performance.
 We present EBITDA because we believe that it is useful for investors to analyze disclosures of our operating results on the same basis as that used by our management.
 We believe the use of EBITDA as a metric assists our board of directors, management and investors in comparing our operating performance on a consistent basis because it removes the impact of our capital structure (such as interest expense), asset base (such as depreciation and amortization) and tax structure.

-Lastly, we present Adjusted Net Income (Loss) and Adjusted EPS as additional performance measures.
-Adjusted Net Income (loss) is calculated as Adjusted EBITDA (defined beginning with Net Income (loss), above), less interest expense, less the provision for income taxes and depreciation and amortization, tax affected for various discrete items, as appropriate.
-Adjusted EPS is calculated as Adjusted Net Income per weighted average diluted shares outstanding for a given period.
-We believe that Adjusted Net Income and EPS provide transparent and useful information to management, investors, analysts and other parties in evaluating and assessing our core operating results from period-to-period after removing the impact of unusual, non-operational or restructuring-related activities that affect comparability.
+Lastly, we present Adjusted Net Income (loss) and Adjusted EPS as additional performance measures.
+Adjusted Net Income (loss) is calculated as Adjusted EBITDA (defined beginning with Net income (loss), above), less interest expense, less the provision for income taxes and depreciation and amortization, tax affected for various discrete items, as appropriate.
+Adjusted EPS is calculated as Adjusted Net Income (loss) per weighted average diluted shares outstanding for a given period.
+We believe that Adjusted Net Income (loss) and Adjusted EPS provide transparent and useful information to management, investors, analysts and other parties in evaluating and assessing our core operating results from period-to-period after removing the impact of unusual, non-operational or restructuring-related activities that affect comparability.

-There are limitations to using financial measures such as EBITDA, Adjusted EBITDA, Adjusted EBITDA excluding inventory revaluation, Adjusted Net Income, and Adjusted EPS.
+There are limitations to using financial measures such as those discussed above.
 These performance measures are not intended to represent cash flow from operations as defined by GAAP and should not be used as alternatives to net income as indicators of operating performance or to cash flow as measures of liquidity.
 Other companies in our industry may use these performance measures differently than we do.
 As a result, it may be difficult to use these or similarly-named financial measures that other companies may use, to compare the performance of those companies to our performance.
 We compensate for these limitations by providing reconciliations of these performance measures to our net income (loss), which is determined in accordance with GAAP.

-(e) See the discussion above this table for a description of Adjusted EBITDA excluding inventory revaluation.
+(c) See the discussion above this table for a description of inventory revaluation.

 Note 3: Defining Certain Liquidity Measures